Rustic Blueberry Pie

-- 1-2 Tablespoons flour (depending how juicy they are)
+- 1-2 tablespoons flour (depending on how juicy they are)

 - Chop or grate cold butter into small pieces and add to flour mixture.

-- Cut butter into flour using pastry blender (or 2 knives) until mixture looks like sand.
+- Cut butter into the flour using a pastry blender (or 2 knives) until mixture looks like sand.

 - Slowly add water and mix using a fork until mixture holds together.